sarsamurmu/zusty/pages/src/docs/components/tabs.md

 ## Selection
 To set an item selected, just add attribute `selected`{.attr} or class `zust-selected`{.class} to `li`{.tag}.

 You need JavaScript to toggle between items.
-Here's a sample.
+Here's an example.

 ```html {snippet}
 <div class="zust-tabs">